luyadev/luya-env-dev/README.md

 # Update your local luya-env-dev repos

-To fetch the upstream for all forked modules inside the `repos` folder run:
+To fetch the upstream for all forked modules from the `repos` folder run:

-`/vendor/bin/luyadev repos/update`
+`/vendor/bin/luyadev repo/update`

 Make sure you push each module after update to get your remote fork even with the upstream.